LUUTHIENXUAN/-Udacity-CarND-P8-Kidnapped-Vehicle-Project-/README.md

-# Project 7: kidnapped Vehicle Project
+# Project 8: Kidnapped Vehicle Project

 ## 1. Introduction
 In this project I implemented a 2 dimensional particle filter in C++.